11 caves of Tuljabai hill

 Buddhism was spread by merchants and some of the first Buddhist monasteries were established along the trade routes.

-Group of 11 man-made caves was constructed also at the eastern wall of Tuljabai Hill (later name).
+Group of 11 man-made caves was constructed also at the eastern wall of Tuljabai Hill (later named).
 These are dwellings for Buddhist monks (viharas) with unusual round shrine – chaitya.
 Caves were hewn in the 1st – 3rd century AD – thus they are approximately 2000 years old.
 Additional values preserved up to this day are remnants of ancient paintings in the shrine – Cave 2 and the unusual architecture of this cave.

 Present name of the hill stems from caves themselves – in Cave 3 there is a comparatively recent sculpture of Hindu goddess Tulja.

 - Cave 1 – vihara, consists of main hall and five cells.
 Front part has collapsed.
 Two cells are in the left wall of hall, one in the right wall and two in the rear wall.

 - Cave 2 – very unusual chapel – round in plan and domed.
 It consists of round room with shrine – dagoba – in the centre.
 Diameter of this cave is 7.7 m, plinth – 1.3 m high and dome additionaly 1.6 m high – thus the height of cave reaches 2.9 – 3 m.
 Shrine is surrounded by 12 octagonal pillars some 1.2 m from dagoba.

 - Cave 3 – small vihara.
 It had the following parts – open verandah, cell to the right, middle room and two cells in the rear wall of the middle room.

 This cave has been turned into a shrine of Hindu goddess Tulja.
 Two cells in the rear part have been united into one room.
 This room now contains some 0.9 m high figure of goddess – she has eight hands and is riding a lion.